 The majority of all signs and postings are also written in Arabic.
 So at least learning to read the language is beneficial.
 Do remember, though, that there are many dialects of Arabic, depending on the region, so it’s best to research this beforehand.

-In Tripoli, the Dawa Islamia Centre in Maidan Jazeera holds free language classes.
+The Dawa Islamia Centre in Maidan Jazeera in Tripoli holds free language classes.
 IH-Elite School (in Hai-alandulus) and ALTEC (in Benashur) have classes as well.

 Lastly, 50 percent of expats living in Libya speak French as a first language, so knowing some French will make adaptation into social circles much easier.
 Knowing Italian can also be quite handy.